 ALSO READ: Best Lead Scoring Software

-Predictive analytics software uses existing data to identify trends and best practices for any industry.
+Predictive analytics tools use existing data to identify trends and best practices for any industry.
 Marketing departments can use this software to identify emerging customer bases.
 Financial and insurance companies can build risk-assessment and fraud outlooks to safeguard their profitability.
 Manufacturing and retail firms can use it to predict fluctuations in demand or how specific process changes might affect their supply chains.

 Predictive Marketing Software